DerickEddington/sem_safe/README.md

-POSIX Semaphores, in particular the [`sem_post`]( https://pubs.opengroup.org/onlinepubs/9799919799/functions/sem_post.html) function, are especially useful for an async-signal handler to wake a blocked thread, because `sem_post()` is async-signal-safe (in contrast to many thread-waking APIs, such as channels, that don't guarantee this).
-Signal handlers still need to be very careful that everything else they do is all async-signal-safe (such as only using atomic types to exfiltrate signal information to other threads) but `sem_post` provides the critical ability to wake another thread (e.g. to further handle the exfiltrated signal info in a normal context without the extreme restrictions of async-signal safety).
-(One of the very-few alternatives to `sem_post` is the "self-pipe" trick where `write()` to a pipe is done from a signal handler, and where blocking `read()` from the other end of the pipe is done from the other thread, but that is somewhat messier (due to needing to setup the pipes, close-on-exec, non-blocking writes, etc).)
+POSIX Semaphores, in particular the [`sem_post`]( https://pubs.opengroup.org/onlinepubs/9799919799/functions/sem_post.html) function, are especially useful for an async-signal handler to wake a blocked thread, because `sem_post()` is async-signal-safe (in contrast to many thread-waking APIs, such as `Thread::unpark` or channels, that don't guarantee this).  `sem_post` provides the critical ability to wake another thread (e.g. to further handle exfiltrated representations of the received signals in a normal context (without the extreme restrictions of async-signal safety)), from within an extremely-limited signal handler.

 Signal-handling is not the only use-case.
+POSIX Semaphores also enable various patterns of coordinating and synchronizing multiple processes, which could be compelling.
 This crate provides an analogue of the C API that can be used for various other semaphore use-cases.
 Currently, only the "unnamed" semaphores' API is supported, for both the shared-between-multiple-processes mode or the private-to-only-a-single-process mode.
 The rest of the API for "timed-wait" and for "named" semaphores could be implemented in the future.

+Unlike `std::thread` parking, this crate does not require the `std` library, and this crate's semaphores can wake multiple threads on a single semaphore, can model resource counts greater than one, can be used between multiple processes, and this crate's `SemaphoreRef::post` guarantees async-signal-safety.

 # Design

-The challenges with using POSIX Semaphores safely according to the Rust ways, and what this crate provides solutions to, are:
+The challenges with using POSIX Semaphores safely and in the Rust ways, and what this crate provides solutions to, are:

 - To share a semaphore between multiple threads, the type must be `Sync`, which requires "interior